-The Story of Our Local Basket: The Impact of Climate Change in Vanuatu
+The Impact of Climate Change in Vanuatu

 Like our other Pacific neighbors, in Vanuatu we relish the good things in life.
 We love the oceans and the forests of our natural environment; we enjoy our local food; we are raised by our custom and respect our traditional way of living.
 We see things and do things in our island fashion, the way that our ancestors, our grandparents and our parents taught us.
 With respect for the land we live in, we take good care of our environment.
 With respect for our future generations, we preserve the resources our environment gives us.